Please share!

 For example, if you spent more than half of your food budget before half of the month is over, you know it’s time to slow down on your spending for the rest of the month.
 If you want to stick to the plan, make sure you’re tracking your spending regularly.

 Again, if you want to stay on top of your spending habits, use this FREE Daily Expense Tracker.
-I also highly recommend using Personal Capital to help you if you don’t like to manually track your spending.
+I also highly recommend using Empower to help you if you don’t like to manually track your spending.

 7. You’re Not Practicing Self-Control